 Best Bariatric Procedure, Diabetes Risk Factors

 The first risk factor is how long have you been diabetic?
 If we lump everyone together, 80% of all diabetics will go into remission with weight loss surgery.
 If you’ve been diabetic for less than 2 years that number is even higher and goes to 90% to achieve remission.
 In striking contrast, if you have been diabetic for more than 10 years, the remission rate drops to 12%.
 So the length of time as a diabetic is a major risk factor.
 If you are having problems controlling your T2DM, it’s important to think of weight loss surgery sooner rather than later.

 Best Bariatric Procedure

 Next, the number of diabetes medications also makes a difference.
 If you are on one oral medication, remission is very likely.
 However, if you are on more than three medications, the possibility of complete resolution is greatly diminished.
 Those patients who have had preoperative use of insulin tend to see less resolution of their T2DM as well, as pancreatic production of insulin declines.
 Best Bariatric Procedure

 Finally, pre-op glycemic control is a risk factor.
 If your A1C is less that 7%, then you are more likely to respond to weight loss surgery and have your T2DM go into remission.

 Throughout this blog, I’ve used the term remission.
-This means return of normal blood glucose, A1C below 7%, and no longer in need of diabetes medications.
-If the remissions lasts longer than 5 years, it is considered a cure of your T2DM.
-While many will see the T2DM return over the first 5 years, they will not see advancement of the complications of diabetes when in remission.
+This means the return of normal blood glucose, A1C below 7%, and no longer in need of diabetes medications.
+If the remissions last longer than 5 years, it is considered a cure for your T2DM.
+While many will see the T2DM return over the first 5 years, they will not see an advancement of the complications of diabetes when in remission.
+Best Bariatric Procedure

 Dr. Tom Brown